 Wash your hands often with soap and water for at least 20 seconds, especially after you’ve been in a public place, or after blowing your nose, coughing, or sneezing.
-When washing your hands, follow these five steps every time:
+To properly wash your hands, follow these five steps:

 - Wet your hands with clean running water (hot or cold) and apply soap.